Marie Adélaïde of Savoy: Dauphine of France

 In early April 1711, her father-in-law Le Grand Dauphin caught smallpox and died on 14 April at the Château de Meudon.
 Upon the death of Le Grand Dauphin, Marie Adélaïde's husband became Dauphin of France and she Dauphine of France.

 The mourning court traveled to Fontainebleau in February 1712.
 At Fontainebleau, Marie Adélaïde caught a fever which escalated in measles.
 Having been bled and given emetics, she died in Versailles at the age of 26.
 Louis XIV and Madame de Maintenon were plunged into sadness.
-Madame later said that Marie Adélaïde was one of the only two persons Louis XIV had ever truly loved in his life, the other being Anne of Austria, the king's mother.
+Madame Palatine later said that Marie Adélaïde was one of only two persons Louis XIV had ever truly loved in his life, the other being Anne of Austria, the king's mother.
 After the Dauphine's death, the royal family moved to Marly to avoid the spread of infection.
 It was at Marly that the Dauphin himself died six days later, having caught the measles from his wife.

 The couple was buried together at the Basilica of Saint Denis on 23 February 1712.
 Their son, the Duke of Brittany succeeded as Dauphin, but he died the following March from the measles.
 The only child to survive the epidemic was the future Louis XV who was locked inside his apartments with his governess Madame de Ventadour to avoid being bled to death by doctors like his elder brother had been.
 Madame de Ventadour was renowned for having saved the infant Louis XV's life.
 Louis XV subsequently named his fourth daughter Marie Adélaïde in his mother's honour.

 The Dauphine was the subject of a statue held at the Louvre in which she posed as the Roman goddess Diana which was crafted by Antoine Coysevox in 1710.